jayyuuuu/Blog-App/README.md

 # Blog-App

 A Blog app Where you can post new blogs, edit and delete the existing blogs.
-And also able to do comments on each existing blogs.
+And also able to do comments on each existing blogs..